Rffrench/PortafolioWeb/README.md

 - Login/Signup
 - Order online with your account once you have been asigned a table
 - Order extra functionality
-- Pay the bill with cash or card depending wtih a tip option
+- Pay the bill with cash or card.
+Tip option included too
 - Create a reserveation
 - Cancel a reservation

 **Finance user**
 - Generate a monthly income report in PDF
-- Approve and manage payment orders with cash (this will also send an email to the user with a PDF receipt)
+- Approve and manage payment orders with cash (this will also send an email to the user with a PDF receipt).
+Card payments are simulated and just approved instantly

 **Warehouse user**